NVIDIA/OptiX_Apps/README.md

 The previous hardcoded light definitions inside the system description file have been removed and the scene description has been changed to allow light material definitions and creation of specific light types with these emissive materials, resp. assigning them to arbitrary triangle meshes.
 Please read the `system_rtigo9_demo.txt` and `scene_rtigo9_demo.txt` files which explain the creation of all supported light types inside a single scene.

 Also, the previous compile time switch inside the `config.h` file to enable or disable direct lighting ("next event estimation") has been converted to a runtime switch which can be toggled inside the GUI.
 Note that all singular light types do not work without direct lighting enabled because they do not exist as geometry inside the scene and cannot be hit implicitly.
 (The probability for that is zero.
-Such lights do not exist in the physical world.)
+Such lights do not exist in the physical world).

 Additionally to CUDA peer-to-peer data sharing via NVLINK, the rtigo9 example also allows that via PCI-E, but this is absolutely not recommended for geometry for performance reasons.
 Please read the explanation of the `peerToPeer` option inside the system description.